How Teresa Helps Clients

 Teresa Beck has litigated and supervised the litigation of hundreds of civil cases.
 She represents a wide variety of clients, including small and large businesses, non-profits, governmental entities, senior care centers, grocery chains, parking management companies, developers, law firms, insurance companies and individuals.
 Teresa’s skill set includes representation of employers in employment-related litigation, personal injury defense, construction matters, contracts and civil litigation of all types.
 Additionally, Teresa serves as outside general counsel for several corporations, providing advice on corporate filings, records, franchises, contracts and related services.
 She also serves as vice chancellor of the Episcopal Diocese in San Diego.

-Teresa is AV Rated by AmLaw and Martindale Hubbell in the areas of Litigation and Labor and Employment, and has been selected to the San Diego Super Lawyers® list in 2017 and 2018.
+Teresa is AV Rated by AmLaw and Martindale Hubbell in the areas of Litigation and Labor and Employment, and has been selected to the San Diego Super Lawyers® list consecutively since 2017.
 She has also been named CLM’s 2018 Outside Counsel of the Year for her work on claims and litigation management.

 What Clients Can Expect

 Teresa thrives on strategy and negotiation.
 She is a problem solver who works through a number of solutions to help clients achieve practical results that are in the client’s best interests – whether that means avoiding a trial or not.
 Teresa looks for opportunities to provide value-added benefits to her clients, which can include anything from training about accident report writing, to continuing education opportunities for claims professionals and in-house counsel.